 Even though ICE has not yet reached RFC status, there are already several large-scale deployments supporting hundreds of thousands of users.
 There are implementations in several softphone clients.

 The essential idea of ICE is relatively straightforward.
 Rather than pick just STUN or just TURN for a particular call, a client will obtain IP addresses and ports using both techniques.
 It includes both addresses, in addition to ports allocated from local interfaces, into the SIP call-setup messages.
 Each of these is called a candidate, and it represents a potential point of communications for the agent.
-When the SIP call-setup request arrives, the called party does[[CORRECT?
-YES]] the same thing, including numerous addresses in the SIP response.
+When the SIP call-setup request arrives, the called party does the same thing, including numerous addresses in the SIP response.
 At that point, the agents begin a process of connectivity checks.
 These are STUN messages sent from one agent to the other, probing to find a particular pair of addresses that work.
 Once a pair is found, the probes cease, and media can begin to flow.

 The detailed operation of ICE can be broken into seven steps: gathering, prioritizing, encoding, offering and answering, pairing, checking, and completing.